 Computers may be added to small craft, but such computers must be purchased normally.
 Specific computer restrictions are indicated in the small craft descriptions.

 Weaponry may be added to small craft.
-Each small craft may allocate one ton to weaponry and install up to three weapons.
-The individual listings indicate specific weapons which are available for the small craft.
+Each may allocate one ton to weaponry and install up to three weapons.
+The individual listings indicate specific weapons which are available.